FROM MOST AFFORDABLE TO MOST SUITABLE

 Like most of things in life, perfection is also relative.
 A life insurance plan that perfectly fits your neighbor’s needs may not fit you at all.
 Keeping that in mind, let ‘s just always remember that Single Premium Life Insurance plans are not for everyone.

-1. Whether you choose single premium whole life or single premium universal life, these policies require a single large lump sum premium.
+1. Whether you choose a single premium whole life or single premium universal life, these policies require a single large lump sum premium.
 Not everyone will find it feasible.
 However, for those who can afford to dump in the cash, the benefit of never having to pay another insurance premium is very attractive.
+Your policy is fully paid and there, can never lapse.
+Pay once for the peace of mind of a lifetime.

 3. Especially under estate planning situations, it is important to carefully structure SPLI plans.
 Whether you take a SPWL or SPUL is a matter of need and choice.
 That’s when you get the biggest bang for your buck.